tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ## 2. Removing superfluous columns:
 - Province and Municipality are the same for the whole dataset ("Gauteng" and "Johannesburg")
-- Work telephone number, spouse age and spouse gender was provided by very few applicants and will not be useful for analysis of the main applicant.
+- Work telephone number, spouse age and spouse gender were provided by very few applicants and will not be useful for analysis of the main applicant.

 ```cpp
 newdf = newdf.drop(columns=['ProvinceID','Municipality','WorkTelNo','Spouse Age', 'Spouse GenderID'])